Friday, January 25, 2019

 If you are actively doing self-driving car testing on public roads, please contact me for a preprint of the full paper that includes a GSN safety argumentation structure for ensuring road testing safety.
 I plan to present the full paper at SAE WCX 2019 in April.

--- Phil Koopman, Edge Case Research & Carnegie Mellon University
+-- Phil Koopman, Carnegie Mellon University